Brian O'Connell (musician): Junoon 20th anniversary (2011)

-On August 12, in an interview with The Express Tribune Salman Ahmad confirmed that he is set to celebrate Junoon's 20th anniversary with the band's former bassist Brian O Connell.
-“We are reaching Junoon’s 20th anniversary, so I’m excited about more projects coming up regarding that,” Ahmad told The Express Tribune.
-Ahmad also confirmed that Junoon's 20th anniversary celebration concert will be held at the Asia Society on September 24 in New York City.
+On August 12, in an interview with The Express Tribune, Salman Ahmad stated that he was set to celebrate Junoon's 20th anniversary with the band's former bassist Brian O'Connell.
+“We are reaching Junoon’s 20th anniversary, so I’m excited about more projects coming up regarding that,” Ahmad said.
+He stated that Junoon's 20th anniversary celebration concert will be held at the Asia Society on September 24 in New York City.
 The band announced that it will release an album to mark two decades of Junoon.
 The album will be featuring Strings, Bilal Khan, Aag, Outlandish, Usman Riaz and Laal’s Taimur Rahman.
 Shoaib Mansoor will be writing lyrics for the band's anniversary album.